 What Are Chloramines?

 Chloramines are a mixture of chlorine and a small amount of ammonia.
 While obviously toxic at high levels, neither poses health concerns to humans at the levels used for drinking water disinfection.
-Click HERE for additional information regarding Chloramines.
+Visit the Environmental Protection Agency website for additional information regarding Chloramines.

-Because the chloramine residual is more stable and lasts longer than free chlorine, it provides better protection against backerial regrowth in systems with large storage tanks or piping systems, buildings taller than 10 stories, and dead-end water mains.
-One case study done by the National Center for Infectious Diseases stated that, "Increasing use of monochloramine in water supplies throughout the United States may reduce Legionella transmission and incidence of Legionnaires' disease" (Read the full article HERE, or visit www.cdc.gov/eid).
+Because the chloramine residual is more stable and lasts longer than free chlorine, it provides better protection against bacterial regrowth in systems with large storage tanks or piping systems, buildings taller than 10 stories, and dead-end water mains.
+One case study done by the National Center for Infectious Diseases stated that, "Increasing use of monochloramine in water supplies throughout the United States may reduce Legionella transmission and incidence of Legionnaires' disease" (Read the full article Emerging Infectious Diseases, or visit www.cdc.gov/eid).

-In 2000, the American Water Works Association published a similiar journal article that studied hospitals where outbreaks of Legionnaires' disease occured.
-They found that hopsitals supplied with drinking water containing free chlorine were 10.2x more likely to have reported an outbreak of Legionnaires' disease than hospitals that used water with monochloramines.
-Read the full article HERE.
+In 2000, the American Water Works Association published a similar journal article that studied hospitals where outbreaks of Legionnaires' disease occurred.
+They found that hospitals supplied with drinking water containing free chlorine were 10.2x more likely to have reported an outbreak of Legionnaires' disease than hospitals that used water with monochloramines.
+Read the full article Legionnaires.

 Press Release send August 28, 2015

 Letter to the Editor - Hannibal Courier Post sent November 16, 2015